waveparticle-duality/waveparticle-duality.github.io/index.md

 ## Consequences

-The fact that any physical object had wave behaviour is shocking at first, but it could be said that wave-particle duality was the foundation from which all of modern quantum mechanics came about, bringing about [Heisenburg’s Uncertainty Principle](heisenberg), dictating that there is an upper limit to the properties of any object.
+The fact that any physical object had wave behaviour is shocking at first, but it could be said that wave-particle duality was the foundation from which all of modern quantum mechanics came about, bringing about [Heisenburg’s Uncertainty Principle](heisenberg), dictating that there is a limit to the properties of any object.